Interdisciplinary Impact Workshops for Knowledge Transfer

 Professional Development Workshops for Community Impact

-Led by Cambridge Bilingual Groups, a local support organisation for community language schools in Cambridge and surrounding areas, in partnership with CRiCLE.
+CRiCLE works in partnership with Cambridge Bilingual Groups, a local support organisation for community language schools in Cambridge and surrounding areas, to deliver professional development workshops.

-Workshop 4: Special education needs of bilingual children
+Workshop 4: Special education needs of bilingual children, April 2019

 Workshop 3: Arts-based language teaching, 3 June 2018